Ventilation Sedation and Positioning

 Most of the pressure exerted by the ventilator on ventilating a patient laying flat is to over come both initial resistance of the airways and then the flow required to overcome splinting of the lungs by the spread of the abdomen up under the diaphragm.

 Because the pelvis forms an immovable barrier on one side the lungs are by far the easiest organ to force out of the way and compress.
 By sitting the patient up we cause the abdominal contents to move down away from the diaphragm

 This pulls the diaphragm down bringing with it the base of the lungs, increasing thoracic volume

-So best way to increase lung volume, diaphragmatic movement and get air into lung bases?
+So best way to globally increase lung volume, improve diaphragmatic movement and get air right down into lung bases?